 The technology will allow using mobile communication and the Internet in remote areas — where there is currently no coverage.
 In the future, it will be possible to call, write, and go online even in the taiga, mountains, or at sea without additional devices — directly from a smartphone.

-Subscribe to the news of "First Technical" on Google News to stay up to date with the latest events from the world of science and technology.
+Subscribe to "First Technical" news on Google News to stay up to date with the latest events in the world of science and technology.

 WhatsApp promised to provide access to the messenger for users in Russia